Skip to main content

 Professional skills

-• Integrate evidence from a variety of sources to effect improvement in the operational performance of organisations
+• integrate evidence from a range of sources to improve the operational performance of organisations

-• Provide advice about how to apply operations, logistics, and supply chain management tools, models and techniques to improve organisational performance
+You'll be able to advise how to apply operations, logistics, and supply chain management tools, models and techniques to improve organisational performance.

 Postgraduate Study Abroad